-Dr. Croteau joined the faculty of Columbia Biblical Seminary in 2013, became Associate Dean in 2020, and Dean of the Seminary and School of Ministry in 2021.
+Dr. Croteau joined the faculty of Columbia Biblical Seminary in 2013, became Associate Dean in 2020, and Dean of the Seminary and School of Counseling in 2021.
 He teaches New Testament and Greek courses and is a member of the Evangelical Theological Society.
 Before joining CIU, he was Associate Professor of Biblical Studies at Liberty University from 2006–2013.
 Dr. Croteau has taught in Tanzania, Kenya, South Korea, India, Nepal, Cambodia, the Dominican Republic, and Indonesia.

 - PhD, Southeastern Baptist Theological Seminary